s-j-choi/Pooled-7T-Data-Processing/README.md

 - This repository contains a collection of processing scripts that have been utilized for the processing of multi-site MRI data.
-See "Processing flow schematic diagram."
+See "Processing flow schematic diagram" and "Processing flow."

 - The scripts are written in BASH and have been tested on XUBUNTU 18.04 LTS VirtualBox.
 They should also be compatible with XUBUNTU/UBUNTU 18.04 LTS running on actual Linux machines.